 The US Department of Agriculture has the authority when it comes to maintaining rules and regulations concerning the quality and safety standards of CBD.

-What Is CBD Used For?
+What Is CBD in Alabama Used For?

 Why Is CBD Sometimes Illegal?

-Thje difference between hemp and marijuana is the high.
-Hemp does not get you high because is has such a small tetrahydrocannabinol (THC) content, while marijuana contains a lot of THC and does make you high.
+The difference between hemp and marijuana is the high.
+Hemp does not get you high because it has such a small tetrahydrocannabinol (THC) content, while marijuana contains a lot of THC and does make you high.

 Because of the THC content, CBD derived from marijuana is still considered illegal federally, but is legal in states where marijuana has been legalized.

 The Hemp Farming Act of 2018 does allow each state to have their own laws and regulations regarding sales and distribution of hemp products.
 States reserve the right to restrict and even prohibit the cultivation and commerce of hemp products.

 Prior CBD Laws In Alabama

 Carly’s Law allowed the University of Alabama to pursue a limited study with CBD oils to treat seizures in a small number of patients.
 Although the law ended on July 1, 2019, it was renewed until July 1, 2020.

 In 2016 Leni’s Law was introduced that allowed trace amounts of THC in CBD oils as long as it did not exceed 0.3% THC.
 Under those conditions, a person could use CBD oils to treat epilepsy symptoms that were severe and other conditions.

 Alabama Licensing Requirements For Hemp

 Alabama is no exception when it comes to growing hemp crops.
 It is only legal if you have been approved as a licensed grower, processor, handler, or university under the Alabama Industrial Hemp Research and Pilot Program.

-Current CBD Law In Alabama
+Current CBD Law in Alabama

 However, the possession of any CBD product that exceeds 0.03% THC content is considered a misdemeanor which can be punished by up to one year of jail time and a maximum fine that could be as much as 6,000.